Our Services

 Helpful Resources

-O positive is the most common blood type in the U.S., and knowing your type matters for safe transfusions, pregnancy Rh compatibility, emergency care, and donation planning.
+O positive is the most common blood type in the U.S., affecting nearly 38% of the population.
+Knowing your blood type is essential for safe transfusions, Rh compatibility during pregnancy, emergency care, and blood donation planning.

 In the United States and many parts of the world, the most common blood type is O positive (O+).